-During the year ended 31 December 2017, we made no payments with respect to a Director's loss of office.
+During the year ended 31 December 2018, no payments were made with respect to a Director's loss of office.

 Policy on Payments for Loss of Office

 Our approach to payments in the event of termination of an Executive Director is to take account of the individual circumstances including the reason for termination, individual performance, contractual obligations and the terms of the share option scheme in which the Executive Director participates.